 3. Add the raspberry mixture to the top of the sorbet and smooth around with a spoon.

-4. Pop the sorbet in the freezer for half and hour before digging in!
-Store leftovers in the freezer - defrost on the bench if the sorbet has been sitting in the freezer for a while.
+4. Place the sorbet in the freezer for half and hour before digging in!
+Store leftovers in the freezer - defrost on the bench if the sorbet has been sitting in the freezer for a while as it will be really solid.